LIVING WITH THE HOLOCAUST

 - Lectures & Seminars

-Seventy-five years after the end of World War II, this symposium offers a comprehensive look at the effects of the Shoah, from 1945 to the present, on the survivors of Nazi persecution, their descendants, and society as a whole.
-It will cover a wide range of questions, and will ask, for example, how survivors have dealt with their own suffering or how memories, experiences, and traumas have been passed on within families.
-The symposium will also explore how majority societies have engaged with the fate of survivors and their families.
-These questions will be set in relation to the larger social, political, and historical developments that have taken place since the end of the war.
-Looking at the present state of the debate as well as to the future, the symposium also asks how we will deal responsibly with the legacies of the Shoah—at a time when we are not only approaching the end of the era of the witness, but when the engagement with this past is becoming increasingly contested.
+In the eighth decade after the end of World War II and the liberation of the concentration camps, this symposium explores the long-term effects of the Holocaust on the survivors, their descendants, and our society as a whole.
+“Living with the Holocaust”—this first and foremost refers to the generation of survivors.
+How have they dealt with their suffering, and how have memories, experiences, and traumas been passed on within their families?
+Yet the title also addresses the majority society, which has engaged with the fate of survivors and their families in many different ways: how has this engagement affected the larger social, political, and historical developments that have taken place since the end of the war?
+Finally, the symposium also looks to the future.
+How will we—and how should we—deal with the legacies of the Shoah at a time when we are not only approaching the end of the era of the witness, but when the interpretation and the relevance of the Nazi past is becoming increasingly contested?

 Presented by the Barenboim-Said Akademie and AMCHA Germany

 Joseph Haydn, Andante with Variations in F minor Hob.
 XVII:6

 Student of the Barenboim-Said Akademie

 Proceeds from the symposium will benefit AMCHA Deutschland to support medical aid in Ukraine.